The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 Here are a few ideas to inspire you.

 Try swapping out ground beef with lentils.
-You’ll cut the protein amount in half!
+You’ll cut the protein amount in less than half.

 Whole wheat pasta is great, but don’t forget it has protein, too.
 Try using spaghetti squash to lower the protein content of your meal.